 Evaluations and Closing Remarks

-Registration for the 2025 CUsTogether Conference is now closed.
+Conference Registration Registration for the 2026 CUsTogether Conference is now open.

 Nick previously served as the President & CEO of the Palmetto Citizens Federal Credit Union of Columbia, South Carolina, a role he held for over 28 years.
 During that time, Palmetto Citizens grew to a $1.35 billion credit union serving over 100,000 consumers.
 Prior to joining the credit union, Nick served as Vice President of League Operations for the South Carolina Credit Union League.